open5gs/open5gs/README.md

 NextEPC provides the SGW (Serving Gateway) which is situated between the MME and PGW.
 It implements the S11 interface to the MME, and the S5 interface to the PGW.

-NextEPC provides the PGW or PDN-GW (Packet Data Network Gateway) element f the EPC, i.e. the gateway between the EPC and the external packet data network, such as the public Internet.
+NextEPC provides the PGW or PDN-GW (Packet Data Network Gateway) element of the EPC, i.e. the gateway between the EPC and the external packet data network, such as the public Internet.
 It implements the S5 interface towards the S-GW, the SGi interface towards the Internet, and the S7 interface towards the PCRF.

 NextEPC provides the HSS (Home Subscriber Server) element of the EPC, i.e. the central database of mobile network subscribers, with their IMSI, MSISDN, cryptographic key materials, service subscription information, etc.  It implements the S6a interface towards the MME using the DIAMETER protocol.